 No man (or woman) is an island.
 Making big changes is hard, and the more support you have in doing this, the easier it will go.
-See if you can enlist your spouse, significant other or a good friend to do this with you (They may not be eager to join, but they'll thank you later.).
+See if you can enlist your spouse, significant other or a good friend to do this with you.
+(They may not be eager to join, but they'll thank you later.)
 Have a "paleo pot luck".
 Invite friends over to cook with you.
-Connect with others on the ADAPT Health Coach Training Program Forum following this approach.
-Ask questions.
-Get help.